 A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

-I first discovered how amazing a drip irrigation system was when we installed one for our flower bed.
-This system used a hose faucet to work.
-So if you want a drip irrigation that works in replacement of a hose, be sure to check out this tutorial on creating a DIY hose drip irrigation system.
+I first discovered how amazing a drip irrigation system was when we first installed one for our flower bed.
+That arrangement used a hose faucet timer to work.

 How does a drip system work?